HCloward/syniti-hugo/content/System-Admin/Use_Cases/Grant_Users_Access_to_Post_Monitor_Group_in_Integrate_in_System_Administration.md

 +++
-title = ''
-solution = 'Platform'
+title = "Grant Users Access to Integrate's Post Monitor Group in System Administration" solution = 'Platform'
 +++

-## Grant Users Access to Integrate's Post Monitor Group in System Administration
+# Grant Users Access to Integrate's Post Monitor Group in System Administration

 An Administrator must assign users to the Post Monitor group in Integrate for those users to successfully post using the Post Later